Barranquilla · Colombia

 Does radiotherapy hurt?

-The radiotherapy session itself is painless, similar to having an X-ray.
+The session itself is painless, similar to having an X-ray.
 Some side effects may appear during treatment and are managed together with your doctor.

 How many sessions will I need?

-Do you offer second opinions?
+Do you offer virtual consultations?

 Ready for an assessment?